 - The Elevation Certificate (EC) is a FEMA form.
-Go to www.fema.gov and search for "Elevation Certificate." - The EC must be completed and signed by a professional land surveyor or qualified professional engineer licensed in Minnesota. - Community officials may complete the EC for sites in Zone AO (see Section G of the EC). - It can be used to show that lowest grades adjacent to planned or existing building sites are above the Base Flood Elevation (see page 24). - It is used to verify building and equipment elevations. - Insurance agents use the EC to write and rate flood insurance policies. - See page 79 for online Elevation Certificate training information.
+Go to www.fema.gov and search for "Elevation Certificate." - The EC must be completed and signed by a professional land surveyor or qualified professional engineer licensed in Minnesota. - Community officials may complete the EC for sites in Zone AO. - It can be used to show that lowest grades adjacent to planned or existing building sites are above the Base Flood Elevation (see page 26). - It is used to verify building and equipment elevations. - Insurance agents can use ECs to determine if better NFIP flood insurance policy rates are available.